 You are advised to not spend your money on expensive instance types if you don’t need them.
-Instead, opt for the auto scaling groups if you have varying loads on your applications.
-You can also use auto scaling to create a cluster of EC2 instances to satisfy your growing business.
+Instead, opt for the auto-scaling groups if you have varying loads on your applications.
+You can also use auto-scaling to create a cluster of EC2 instances to satisfy your growing business.

 Go for minimum instance load.

-If you are using an instance type with large CPU or memory utilization, try minimizing the instance load to reduce the overall costs.
+If you are using an instance type with a large CPU or memory utilization, try minimizing the instance load to reduce the overall costs.
 Additionally, you can run your entire operation in a hassle-free way.

 Use reserved or spot instances.

 You can also reduce your costs by opting for reserved or spot instances.
-On-demand instance model works best only when you need to run your EC2 instances for a few hours or few days every week.
+The on-demand instance model works best only when you need to run your EC2 instances for a few hours or few days every week.
 If you need to utilize more from your instances, reserved or spot instances are a better alternative.

 Remember to turn off EC2 instances when not required.